endqrmqn/EPIC/README.md

 - The code should make it easy for others to extend or debug.

-Currently, the project's author is working on PIC code in Java and will port it over when he is done with its use.
+Currently, the author is prototyping several PIC components in Java as part of separate research work.
+Once those modules stabilize, the functionality will be ported into this C/C++ codebase in a clean, modular form.